-After having run through several red lights, Nora made it to the hospital in record time whilst Sam remained silent in the back seat, unwilling to utter a word for fear of adding to her sister’s anxiety.
+After having broken a few speeding traffic laws, Nora made it to the hospital in record time whilst Sam remained silent in the back seat, most likely unwilling to utter a word for fear of adding to her sister’s anxiety.
 Bursting in through the hospital entrance with Samantha in tow, Nora made way to the help desk.

 “How may I help y-?”

 “I’m looking for Robyn Moore and Diana Bryant,” Nora interrupted the receptionist.
 The woman took note of Nora’s shaken state and trembling hands but chose to make no comment and immediately directed the girls to their destination.
-Once Nora finally caught sight of Diane’s condition, she paled drastically.
+Once Nora finally caught sight of Diana’s condition, she paled drastically.
 Swallowing the lump that had formed in her throat, she was unable to muster up enough courage to imagine what Robyn’s condition might be in comparison.
-Dark bruises marred Diane’s face.
+Dark bruises marred Diana’s face.
 Her hands were wrapped in gauze and one of her arms was in a sling.
-As Nora approached her, Diane’s tear streaked face and bloodshot eyes became more prominent.
+As Nora approached her, Diana’s tear-streaked face and bloodshot eyes became more prominent.
 Nora knelt before the dazed woman and grasped her hands gently startling Diana out of her thoughts.

 “What happened?” were the only words Nora had to utter for Diana to end up breaking down again.
 Diana could only weep silently into her hands in response.